delaneymethod/scheduler/README.md

 ### Building for Hot Module Replacement (HMR) Development

 This will compile and watch files for changes.

+You do not need to have a local web server (E.g WAMP or MAMP) for HMR as HMR will create a development web server for you and serve the files for you.

-Default browser will be opened and automatically reloaded with changes.
+Your default browser will be opened and automatically reloaded when changes are made to the files.

 `npm run hot`

-You should be able to visit the web app at [http://localhost:8080](http://localhost:8080) in your browser, if it hasn't opened automatically.
+You should be able to visit the web app in your browser, if it hasn't opened automatically.

-### Building for Production

-This will compile and apply production ready changes like optimisation and magnification, outputting everything to the `public` folder.

-`npm run prod`

-You should be able to visit the web app at [http://localhost](http://localhost) in your browser.

-Note: You should not need to run Production ready scripts locally.
-You only do this to make sure production ready works.
-Production ready scripts will be automatically ran from Jenkins.

 ## PRODUCTION